 Our Prompt: "What are the top ten landing pages for users from Paid Media channels?"

-The Result: The Advisor said it couldn't retrieve info for all "Paid Media" channels but immediately pivoted to "Paid Search."
+The Result: Ask Advisor said it could not retrieve info for all "Paid Media" channels but immediately pivoted to "Paid Search."
 It gave us a top 10 list and then, to our surprise, it proactively generated charts showing all our channel groups, a daily trend for Paid Search users, and a week-over-week summary.

 Our Verdict: It Was Smarter Than We Expected.